bootdotdev/blog/content/python/best-ways-to-learn-python.md

 Every time I tried to learn them, I found that books didn't help me, courses didn't motivate me, and instructors didn't teach me the way I needed to be taught.
 I could have slogged through and eventually learned these languages but you know what taught me Python fast?
 It was having my own project.

-I did it by accident - it’s not like I asked myself, “Hm, Zulie, how best to learn Python?”
+I did it by accident - it’s not like I asked myself, "Hm, Zulie, how best to learn Python?"
 Instead I had a driving need to know whether asking questions in my [Instagram captions](http://instagram.com/astridandchumbo) meant more engagement on my cat pictures.
 R is not great at scraping and Python is, so I needed to learn Python.

 If you want to learn Python fast, the best way is to [find a project](/python/python-projects-for-beginners/) that you really care about and that will drive you batty unless you solve it.
 Position yourself so that the only obstacle standing between you and the answers you crave is your knowledge of Python.
 That’s how I picked up Python basics extremely quickly.